beholdr/maska/README.md

 ## Features ✨

-- No dependencies and small size: ~2.5 Kb gziped
+- No dependencies and small size: ~3 Kb gziped
+- Vanilla JS version + Vue 2/3, Alpine.js, Svelte integrations
-- Works with any native input
+- Works with native and custom inputs
-- Ability to define custom tokens
+- Custom tokens with modifiers, transform functions and hooks
+- Number mask mode
 - Dynamic, reversed and eager masks
-- Token modifiers, transform functions and hooks

-## What’s new in v2 🎉
+## What’s new in v3 🎉

-- Fully rewritten in TypeScript
-- Autobind to vue variable
-- Eager and reversed masking modes
+- Integrations with Alpine.js and Svelte
+- Number mask mode
-- Optonal and repeated tokens
+- Other small improvements and fixes
-- Simplified syntax for custom tokens
-- Dynamic masks with custom function logic
-- Hooks for pre/post- processing
-- Ability to replace or merge custom tokens

 ## Source of Inspiration 💡